mozilla/ecosystem-platform/docs/relying-parties/tutorials/integration-with-subscription-platform.md

 #### Demoing Subscription Flows

-The FxA Team maintains the Firefox Fortress package `fxa/packages/fortress` in order to demonstrate various Sub Plat capabilities including tiers & different cycle durations.
-This package runs at `127.0.0.1:9292`, and is an up-to-date representation of Sub Plat features.
+The FxA Team maintains the Firefox Fortress package `fxa/packages/fortress` in order to demonstrate various SubPlat capabilities including tiers & different cycle durations.
+This package runs at `127.0.0.1:9292`, and is an up-to-date representation of SubPlat features.
 In order complete the demo, you will need access to a Stripe dev instance.
 An Accounts team member can provide this upon request.
 Please see our [developer docs][config] to learn more.

 #### Setting up your marketing pages